 Tips and tricks for working with transparent worksheets

 Transparent worksheets open up a lot of exciting possibilities to express your creativity.
 Here are some other helpful tips to make the most of this feature:

-Captions & Upgrade.
-In some cases, when you upgrade to Tableau 2018.3, you may notice a change in your existing dashboards.
+Captions & upgrade In some cases, when you upgrade to Tableau 2018.3, you may notice a change in your existing dashboards.
 In floated worksheets where captions are above an image or other item, the caption might be set to transparent.
-If you’d like to override this change you can always manually change the caption background to opaque.
+If you’d like to override this change, you can always manually change the caption background to opaque.

 Worksheet transparency is a valuable tool for making beautiful dashboards with just a few clicks.
-It was a frequently requested feature on the Tableau community forums and we are excited to see what creative possibilities it unlocks for you.
-If you’re looking for ideas for how to use this feature with your dashboards, be sure to check out the Tableau 2018.3 viz gallery for more examples of transparent dashboards.
+It was a frequently requested feature on the Tableau community forums, and we are excited to see what creative possibilities it unlocks for you.
+If you’re looking for ideas for how to use this feature with your dashboards, make sure to check out the Tableau 2018.3 viz gallery for more examples of transparent dashboards.